ChicagoWorldcon/wellington/README.md

 POSTGRES_USER=postgres
 POSTGRES_PASSWORD=shuquairae2CcopypastaohmiFe1shie7eoxee2

+SIDEKIQ_REDIS_URL="redis://redis:6379/0"
+SIDEKIQ_USER=sidekiq
+SIDEKIQ_PASSWORD=5b197341fc62d9c9bbcopypastabc7a6cbcf07329c9fe52fa55cab98e

 # The rest is identical to the example .env in this README.
 # Please copy from there.
 ```

-There's also a `staging.env` next to this which is a variation on these settings and an excersise for the reader.
+There's also a `staging.env` next to this which is a variation on these settings.
+Make sure you use different variables
+where possible, particularly `DB_NAME` and `REDIS_URL` options so you don't have clobering data stores.

 On your first run you're going to have to load in the database schema load and some seeds.
 You can do this from the
 image itself by running up an interactive shell and using the rake commands available to that environemnt.
 Our database